 CSULB has implemented numerous water conservation projects including transitioning landscape areas to drought tolerant plantings and drip irrigation, using reclaimed water for irrigation, and installing low-flow urinals, touch free automatic faucets with low flow restrictors.
-CSULB has also established a Water Action Plan aimed at continuing these efforts and actively identifying new opportunities to conserve our precious water resources.
+CSULB has also established a Water Action Plan aimed at reducing water consumption by 20% by 2020 and to continue actively identifying new opportunities to conserve our precious water resources.

 Landscaping, Grounds & Campus Forest